 There’s no ‘Adventure Club’ here, by the way.
 You want to know everything that happens?

 Pikachu and the other Pokemon, including Meowth and Team Rocket’s Pokemon, want to play in the river, but it’s dried up.
 So they go upriver to see what’s causing the stoppage.
 Meowth doesn’t want Pikachu and his group to solve the problem first…..for some reason….so he gets all competitive with them.
 They all hitch a ride on some Drifloom and Drifblim, but Meowth being an idiot makes them all fall, scattered in groups of two or more throughout the woods.
 They all encounter a bunch of random shenanigans, most of which I’ve already explained, and most of the shenanigans (and lines, quite frankly) are mirrored between the groups because it’s hard to write different things for each group (Ex: Buneary freaks out because she thinks someone’s tapping her shoulder, but Pikachu says it’s just a water drip and reassures her.
-Then we see Aipom getting nervous because he feels someone tapping him on the shoulder, but Piplup reveals that it’s just water dripping and reassures him.
+Then we see Aipom getting nervous because he feels someone tapping him on his shoulder, but Piplup reveals that it’s just water dripping and reassures him.
 In another instance, they all get to four different caves and we have to hear them all explain to their groups that this is the proper way to go etc.), and then they reach the problem, it’s a dam built by Bidoof and Bibarel, they help them destroy the dam, and then they race in the river.

 There’s no club, not even as a passing mention.
 There’s no story.
 There’s hardly any real instances of the Pokemon being particularly cute.
 There’s rarely a joke that works, and they repeat several of them to the point of frustration.
 There’s no real conflict either.
 It’s not like they’re concerned that the river being dry will have dire consequences for the area.
 They’re purely concerned with the fact that they can’t play in the river.
 And, in the end, they basically rip off the ending to the first short.
 It’s solved by the conflicting Pokemon groups working together and pulling on a rope to yank out something that’s stuck.